-Each working paper is a collaborative process, and is co-authored by academics in at least three cities.The second paper is co-authored by Lavinia Hirsu (University of Glasgow), Zenaida Reyes (Philippine Normal University), Kamal Aziz Ketuly and Sizar Abid Mohammad (University of Duhok), Nematollah Azizi (University of Kurdistan) and Mpoki Mwaikokeysa (University of Dar-es-Salaam).
+Each working paper is a collaborative process, and is co-authored by academics in at least three cities .The first paper is co-authored by Neil Burnside (University of Glasgow), Nickey Janse van Rensberg (University of Johannesburg), Heriel Moshi (University of Dar-es-Salaam), Kamal Ketuly and Sizar Abid Mohammad (University of Duhok), Nematollah Azizi (University of Kurdistan), and Felipe Ronald Argamosa (Technological University of the Philippines).

 Title: Anchoring universities into (un)expected realities: the engagement role of universities in Asia and Africa

 Abstract: To respond effectively to (un)expected realities (effects of climate change, environmental degradation, war and migration, accelerated urbanization), universities in Asia and Africa are called upon to accomplish their third mission by getting more involved in local municipalities and addressing city-level challenges.
 However, universities are not always prepared for this third mission, and policies reveal different levels of preparedness.

 Through a thematic rhetorical analysis of a wide range of policies, this paper argues that university policy discourses build on different, and oftentimes competing, approaches to university engagement.
 A detailed analysis of policies in six cities (Dar es Salaam, Duhok, Harare, Johannesburg, Manila, and Sanandaj) reveals how HEIs align with (un)expected social realities and work with local municipalities.